Funerary cone of Amenhotep and Qedetmeret

 Not On View

-Funerary cone fragment of reddish clay with tapering cone end broken off and missing; traces of white priming.
+Funerary cone fragment of buff clay with tapering cone end broken off and missing.
 Head bears a square stamp with hieroglyphic text in three undivided columns identfying the owners as “Overseer of Craftsmen of Min and of Isis, Amenhotep, True-of-Voice and his sister, Lady of the House Qedetmeret” (imy-r Hmwt n Mnw n Ast Imn-Htp mAa xrw snt.f nb.t-pr Qdt-mrt).

 Funerary cones were components of a frieze, inserted above the doors of private tombs, particularly in the Theban region.
 They have been variously interpreted as: name-plates of sorts to identify the tomb owner, decorative memorials, boundary markers for a tomb, dummy bread loaves or meat offerings, symbolic roof beams, or (for the visible circular head) depictions of the sun disk.

 For another example of same owners see: 72.1791, 72.1792.